patchinc/heartypatch/docs/index.md

   Setup guides for these components are available on the [ESP-IDF documentation site](https://esp-idf.readthedocs.io/en/v2.1/get-started/index.html).

-`Please make sure that correct version of all of the above tools are installed before proceeding.`

 * Clone our [Github repository](https://github.com/Protocentral/protocentral_heartypatch) of code for the ESP32:

   `git clone https://github.com/Protocentral/protocentral_heartypatch.git`